The space of spaces: curvature bounds and gradient flows on the space of metric measure spaces

-{\bf IV.}\ A deeper insight into the tangent structure of $\ol\XX$ is obtained by regarding $\ol\XX$ as a closed convex subset of an ambient space $\YY$ which consists of equivalence classes of triples $(X,\d,\m)$ -- called \emph{gauged measure spaces} -- with $X$ being Polish, $\d$ a symmetric $L^2$-function on $X^2$ (no longer required to satisfy the triangle inequality) and $\m$ a Borel probability measure on $X$.
-It turns out that \begin{itemize}\item[$\wichtig\blacktriangleright$]\wichtig{ the metric space $(\YY,\DD)$ is isometric to the quotient space $L^2_s(I^2,\Leb^2)/\Inv(I,\Leb)$} \end{itemize} where $L^2_s(I^2,\Leb^2)$ denotes the space of symmetric $L^2$-functions on the unit square and $\Inv(I,\Leb)$ denotes the space of measure preserving transformations of the unit interval $I=[0,1]$.
-Being isometric to the quotient of a Hilbert space under the action of a semigroup (acting isometrically via pull back), it comes as no surprise that $(\YY,\DD)$ is again a complete, geodesic metric space of nonnegative curvature.
+{\bf IV.}\ A deeper insight into the tangent structure of $\ol\XX_{2q}$ is obtained by embedding $\ol\XX_{2q}$ isometrically as a closed convex subset into a complete metric space $\YY$ which consists of equivalence classes of triples $(X,\f,\m)$ -- called \emph{gauged measure spaces} -- with $X$ being Polish, $\f$ a symmetric $L^2$-function on $X^2$ (no longer required to satisfy the triangle inequality) and $\m$ a Borel probability measure on $X$.
+It turns out that \begin{itemize}\item[$\wichtig\blacktriangleright$]\wichtig{ the metric space $(\YY,\DD_{2,1})$ is isometric to the quotient space $L^2_s(I^2,\Leb^2)/\Inv(I,\Leb)$} \end{itemize} where $L^2_s(I^2,\Leb^2)$ denotes the space of symmetric $L^2$-functions on the unit square and $\Inv(I,\Leb)$ denotes the space of measure preserving transformations of the unit interval $I=[0,1]$.
+Being isometric to the quotient of a Hilbert space under the action of a semigroup (acting isometrically via pull back), it comes as no surprise that $(\YY,\DD_{2,1})$ is again a complete, geodesic metric space of nonnegative curvature.

 A more detailed analysis of the tangent structure allows to regard $\YY$ as an \emph{infinite dimensional Riemannian orbifold}.
-In fact, one always may choose a homomorphic representative $(X,\d,\m)$ without atoms.
-Then \begin{itemize}\item[$\wichtig\blacktriangleright$]\wichtig{ the tangent space of the triple $(X,\d,\m)$ is given by
+In fact, one always may choose a homomorphic representative $(X,\f,\m)$ without atoms.
+Then \begin{itemize}\item[$\wichtig\blacktriangleright$]\wichtig{ the tangent space of the triple $(X,\f,\m)$ is given by

-where $\Sym(X,\d,\m)$ denotes the {symmetry group} (or isotropy group) of $(X,\d,\m)$.} \end{itemize} In particular, if the given space $(X,\d,\m)$ has no non-trivial symmetries then its tangent space is Hilbertian and for $\f\in L^2_s(X^2,\m^2)$
+where $\Sym(X,\f,\m)$ denotes the {symmetry group} (or isotropy group) of $(X,\f,\m)$.} \end{itemize} In particular, if the given space $(X,\f,\m)$ has no non-trivial symmetries then its tangent space is Hilbertian and for $\f'\in L^2_s(X^2,\m^2)$

 These results are very much in the spirit of Otto's Riemannian calculus \cite{Ot01} on the $L^2$-Wasserstein space ${\mathcal P}_2(\R^n)$ which also leads to lower bounds on the sectional curvature (cf. \cite{Lo08}) and quite detailed structural assertions on the tangent space (cf. \cite{ags}).
 The latter, however, is essentially limited to `regular' points (i.e. absolutely continuous measures) whereas the above results also provide precise assertions on the tangent structure for `non-regular' points (i.e. spaces with non-trivial symmetries).